 Wed 21 Oct 1891 Marriage at the Chapel Royal, Savoy London, with choral service, of Mr Fausset Maher Baker Army Medical Staff, son of Mr J A Baker FRCSI of Clare Street, Dublin, and Miss Emily Frances Amys of Fairmile, Henley on Thames.
 The ceremony was conducted by the Rev C J Martyn MA Chaplain in Ordinary to the Queen, Rector of Long Melford, Sudbury, Suffolk.
 The brother of the bridegroom, Mr Roland Baker of 18 Kildare Street Dublin, acted as best man.
 After the reception given by Mrs Amys at 36 Charges Street Mayfair, the couple left on their honeymoon for the Irish Lakes.1

-Malta 6 Mar 1892 Promoted Surgeon–Major having completed 12 years full pay service as a surgeon.
+Malta 6 Mar 1892 Promoted Surgeon–Major having completed 12 years' full pay service as surgeon.

 Malta 29 Jan 1893 Baptism of Silvia Margherita Fausset Baker, born on 27 December 1892, daughter of Emily Frances and Surgeon–Major Fausset Maher Baker AMS of Cottonera.

 Malta 29 Sep 1893 To England on leave.